ankostis/TeslaCrack/README.rst

-*TeslaCrack* implements (primarily) an integer factorization attack against the ``aes_mul_key`` and ``btc_mul_key`` fields, recovering the original AES-key by just trying all factor combinations, and using some method for validating that the tested-key is the correct one (e.g. ECDSA schema, BTC address validation).
+*TeslaCrack* implements (primarily) an integer factorization attack against the ``aes_mul_key`` and ``btc_mul_key`` fields, recovering the original AES-key by just trying all factor combinations, and using some method for validating that the tested-key is the correct one (e.g. ECDH schema, BTC address validation).

 The actual factorization is not implemented within *TeslaCrack* - it only extracts the numbers to be factored, and you have to feed them into 3rd party factoring tools,